CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 Here you can see that any arbitrary mesh in the form of `.glb` and `.gltf` can be loaded.
 Of course, since you can now load much more complex objects with many more triangles (than the basic cube/sphere), this can have some performance impacts for complicated meshes.
 For example, a simple mesh like just a cube on `cornell.json` runs at about 8 fps, while about 1 fps with the `porsche.glb` model.
 Because of this, it's important to also implement speed ups for collision testing.

 To do this, I also implemented a toggleable option that controls the bounded volume culling.
 When this is enabled, there is a box around the entire object, and this is first checked for collision before every triangle of the mesh.
 If there is no collision, then we can skip on checking each triangle, saving computation.
 When running this on the `porsche.glb` model, it bumps the performance from about 1 fps to about 3 fps.
-For even more complicated scenes and models, this difference would be noticable.
+For even more complicated scenes and models, this difference would be noticeable.

-The hypothetical CPU version of this would be the same as the hypothetical CPU verison of the normal path tracer, where each path is computed sequentially.
-This feature does benefit from being on the GPU because much more compilcated objects can be loaded.
+The hypothetical CPU version of this would be the same as the hypothetical CPU version of the normal path tracer, where each path is computed sequentially.
+This feature does benefit from being on the GPU because much more complicated objects can be loaded.

 In the future, I would like to implement a BVH which is another method to partition up meshes.
 This would massively improve the performance when rendering complicated meshes, and is an obvious next step.